Thieso/DoublePendulum/README.md

 # Double Pendulum

-Simple double pendulum simulation using cinder
+Simple double pendulum simulation using cinder.
+Additionally displays the state space and the angles of the two pendulums over time.

 ## Dependencies